jamirawan/dox/php-ramework/Drupal/using-drush.md

 ```bash
 show table like %h5p%
 ```
-If you are looking for any table that conains `h5p` term on them.
+If you are looking for any table that contains `h5p` term on them.

+### to list a specific table